MarijeNL/wumpus-world-genetic-algorithm/README.md

 plt.show()
 ```

-Note that all these pieces of code are already presents in premade cells in the notebook.
+Note that all these pieces of code are already present in premade cells in the notebook.